 ‘Us’ has received rave reviews overall, but one particular news story has marred the film’s winning streak.
 The star of the film, actress Lupita Nyong’o, is caught up in controversy over her choices of study for one of her characters: Red, the major antagonist of the film.
 In an interview with Variety at the Los Angeles premiere of ‘Us,’ Nyong’o said that she studied various vocal conditions and injuries such as vocal cord hemorrhaging in order to get the rough, scratchy voice which Peele envisioned for Red.

 One of these studies was the voice of John F. Kennedy Jr. who has spasmodic dysphonia.
-This is a neurological condition born from emotional, physical or mental trauma which causes the vocal cords to spasm and take in air in an inconsistent, choked pattern.
+This is a neurological condition which causes the vocal cords to spasm and take in air in an inconsistent, choked pattern.
 Nyong’o heard Kennedy speak at a fashion event and felt that his voice matched what Peele was looking for.